100 Hospital and Health System CIOs to Know

 Lac Van Tran.
 Senior Vice President of Information Services, Associate Dean of Information Technology and CIO of Rush University Medical Center (Chicago).
 Mr. Van Tran has held his current post at 664-bed Rush University Medical Center since November 2002.
 Before then, he served as senior vice president and CIO of Methodist Hospital System in Houston, vice president and CIO of Children’s Hospital Boston and CIO of Stony Brook (N.Y.)
 Medical Center.

 Jim Veline.
 Senior Vice President and CIO of Avera Health (Sioux Falls, S.D.).
-As senior vice president and CIO of Avera Health, Mr. Veline has led the five-hospital system to garner 13 Most Wired awards.
+As senior vice president and CIO of Avera Health, Mr. Veline has led the system to garner 13 Most Wired awards.
 Furthermore; in 2012, the system’s eEmergency service was recognized with a “Most Wired Innovator Award” from Hospitals & Health Networks.

 Joel Vengco.
 Vice President of Information Services and CIO of Baystate Health (Springfield, Mass.).
 As vice president of information services and CIO, Mr. Vengco oversees the technology strategy and operations for Baystate Health’s four hospitals.
 Before his current role, Mr. Vengco was vice president and general manager of one of the four global businesses that comprise GE Healthcare.
 Earlier in his career, Mr. Vengco was a senior medical informaticist at Partners HealthCare in Boston.